Doctor of Public Health (Dr.P.H.)

 Domain: Critical Analysis

-- PHC 6195 Public Health Information and Decision Making (or)
+- PHC 6063 Public Health Data, Information and Decision Making (or)

 - PHC 6761 Global Health Assessment Strategies